About Rob Collopy

 Rob recognized that the most important part of his research was the focus on attitude, rather than how individuals personally organized their mental energy, as these attitudes were always present in the personality regardless of where they spent their energy.
 Although Attitudinal Psyche uses the same nomenclature (e.g., VFLE) as Psyche Yoga, the type descriptions, attitude relations, type relations, blockings, enneagram correlations, and research findings are all unique and set it apart from Afanasyev’s work.
 For this reason, Rob has named the system Attitudinal Psyche to reflect its specialized set of research and data that is ever evolving.
 Attitudinal Psyche types, and Psyche Yoga types should NOT be used interchangeably.
 However, this does not mean there are no similarities, nor should we ignore the links between the two systems, as they are important.
 Attitudinal Psyche is not a simplified version of Psyche Yoga, as the core theories are opposing in terms of mental energy, focus, and divorcing the motivation from the attitude.
 This creates two distinct systems which represent core differences that cannot be contained within one another.

 Rob has continued on from 2016 to present conducting research, working one-on-one with clients, and developing testing methods for Attitudinal Psyche.
 He has a strong interest in understanding how the types coalesce in relationships, friendships, work environments, and culture – and authored his first mini e-book “Intertype Relations” based on his findings which is now available for free in the type relations tab.

-Rob is excited to continue making discoveries and developing the theory further as time goes on.
-If you are interested in becoming certified, mentored, or discovering your own AP type, please click on the “Book Coaching” button at the top!
+Rob is excited to continue making discoveries and developing the theory further.
+If you are interested in being typing, please click on the “Get Typed” button at the top!

 Why learn and use Attitudinal Psyche?

-- Helps you understand why you focus your mental energy on specific areas of life.
+- Helps you understand why you have consistent reactions to certain areas of life.

 - Improves your empathy and compassion towards those who greatly differ in their own attitudes.